Using Only Ten Percent of Our Brain? Try One-Hundred

-Go to any party, sit in a classroom, or stand near an office watercooler where employees congregate; you’re eventually going to hear the statement: “You know, human only use 10% of their brains.”
+This kernel of knowledge is heard everywhere.
+Go to any party, sit in a classroom, or stand near an office water-cooler where employees congregate; you’re eventually going to hear the statement: “You know, human only use 10% of their brains.”

-It’s a philosophical quip that has made its round in social circles.
-Whenever someone wants to point out some truly amazing fact, comment on humanity’s lack of cerebral skills, or get some message across to an audience, somebody is bound to bring it up.
+It’s a philosophical quip that has made its round in many social circles for generations.
+Whenever someone wants to point out some truly amazing fact, comment on humanity’s lack of cerebral skills, or get some allegorical or symbolic message across to an audience, somebody is bound to use this nifty piece of intelligence.

 There’s a “slight” problem with this saying: There’s no proof that this statement is true.
-In fact, there’s no scientific evidence for it.
+In fact, it's scientifically impossible.

 Still, in many cases, it appears the brain merely reorders its functions, instead of transferring many of it to “unused” portions of the brain.